-- Checking your social media pages impulsively when you should be doing work
+- Checking your social media pages compulsively when you should be doing work or

-- An unwillingness to interact with others outside of social media or instant messaging applications
+- An unwillingness to interact with others outside of social media, instant messaging, and video/Internet games

 - Your length of use is longer than you intended

-- You have tried to cut back your Internet use and have been unsuccessful
+- You have tried to cut back excessive Internet use and have been unsuccessful

-In addition, UnityPoint Health states a sign you are too dependent on the Internet concerns using it to escape from feelings of depression, guilt, and hopelessness.
+In addition, UnityPoint Health states a sign you are too dependent on the Internet concerns using it to overcome boredom, depression, guilt, and hopelessness.
 If you have any of these signs indicating computer addiction, there are coping mechanisms to help you.

-Internet addiction can be a serious problem.
+Learning how to overcome Internet addiction is similar to overcoming an alcohol addiction or a drug craving; in other words, it's a serious task.
 If left unresolved, it can affect all aspects of your life and in many regards rob you of the life you should have.
-To help you curtail your Internet use, here are 10 tips to help you.

 1. Admit You Have a Problem

-It takes much courage to admit you have a computer addiction.
+It takes courage to admit you have a computer addiction.
+Although it is not an addictive drug necessarily, Internet addiction comes with the same kind of denial experienced with excessive drug-use.
 While this is the hardest step, it's also the first step towards solving the problem.
 By verbalizing you have a problem, you bring clarity to your mind because you are being honest.
 This honesty can help you realize how unhealthy your Internet behaviors were.

-After admitting your technology addiction to yourself, you should find someone you trust and share with them your problems.
+After admitting your technology addiction to yourself, you should find a friend, family member, or a therapist you trust to share your problems with.
 During this time, communicate in vivid details your emotional triggers for going online often.
-When you share your addiction with someone else, he or she can help you remain accountable by keeping you on point when setting behavior goals and be a source of comfort so you don't feel like you are going through this alone.
+When you share your addiction with someone else, he or she can help you remain accountable by keeping you on point when setting behavior goals.
+They can also be a source of comfort so you don't feel like you are going through this alone.